 We’ve seen these types of movies before, many times.
 They always star white men.
 And they always get a good reception, even if most of the times, the storyline isn’t exactly hard to follow.
 Anyone’s who’s read one mystery book or watched a few episodes of a procedural will be able to guess who the killer is long before the main characters in this movie do.
 There are a few surprises here and there, but despite the fact that this is a thriller, the movie doesn’t rely on gotcha to make you invest.

 Instead, it leans into characters.
 It wants you to care.
 And though I didn’t exactly leave this desperate to know more about these people, I also didn’t leave thinking I never wanted to hear from them again.
 Tepid, I know, but if there’s another movie, another mystery for them to solve, I will be watching.
 And if there are five more, well …I will also be watching.
+In the background as I do other things, probably, but hey, that’s still watching.

 If he’s supposed to be the prince, all I’m saying is that there are better ones.
+Just like there are better movies.

-All in all, if you like mystery and you want a Hallmark-like mystery, this might just be your thing.
+All in all, if you like mystery and you want a Hallmark-like one, this might just be your thing.
 Don’t set your expectations too high, and you’ll be fine.
 You might even be entertained enough that you wouldn’t mind a few more of these.

 Agree?
 Disagree?
 What did you think of Brazen?
 Share with us in the comments below!